OpenHPS/openhps-core/README.md

 and a

 ### DataObject
-A Data Object is an abstract concept of any thing or being that can have an absolute location.
+A data object is an abstract concept of any thing or being that can have an absolute location.
 An object on itself

 ### Location
+Location is an abstract concept to indicate the *position* of a data object.
+A distinction between relative and absolute locations is made.

 #### RelativeLocation
 A relative location is a location relative to another object.
 This can be relative based on the distance, angle or multiple factors